 What Do Betta Fish Eat?

-In their natural habitat, the primary diet of these type of fish would be small insects, their eggs, and mosquito larvae that form at the water surface.
-Whilst offering your Betta fish a diet of live food can be exciting to watch, and a treat for them, it’s generally recommended to stick to frozen foods, since the risk of a parasite breakout with live food is not worth it.
-If you are an advanced fish keeper, then do what you must, but we wouldn’t recommend live food for absolute beginners.
+While offering your Betta fish a diet of live food can be exciting to watch, and an occasional treat for them, it’s generally recommended to stick to frozen or dried foods, since the risk of a parasite breakout with live food is higher.

 How Much Shall I Feed Them?

-Overfeeding is a huge issue with Betta fish, since their stomach is no bigger than one of their eye balls!
+Overfeeding is a huge issue with Betta fish since their stomach is no bigger than one of their eyeballs!
 One feeding per day is more than enough.
-Just one or 2 Betta fish pellets can be enough to keep them full, and happy for an entire day.

-Obviously, if you don’t pay attention when feeding your fish, their will be a lot of leftovers.
 Only feed your Betta as much as they will actively eat.
-It may take a few days to gauge this, but it’s worth it.
-Any food which is not eaten, will build up at the bottom of the tank, and start polluting the water.
+It may take a while to be able to gauge this, but it’s worth paying attention to.
+Uneaten food will build up at the bottom of the tank, and start polluting the water.

 Are Betta Fish Good With Other Fish?

 However, not all hope is lost.
-Their are certain types of fish which can live harmoniously with male Betta fish, but their are certain criteria which the tank mates have to meet;
+There are certain types of fish that can live harmoniously with male Betta fish, but there are certain criteria that the tank mates have to meet;

-- No overly bright colours, or colours that resemble another Betta.
-These type of fish can intimidate a Betta, and as you can imagine, that’s not a great idea!
+- No overly bright colors, or colors that resemble another Betta.
+These types of fish can intimidate a Betta, and as you can imagine, that’s not a great idea!

-- They have to be the right size, for the tank they are in.
-This one is common sense, but Betta fish are solitary fish, so they like their space.
+- They must not take all of the room.
+Betta fish are solitary fish, so they like their space.
 Make sure there is enough for everyone.
-We recommend at least 5 gallons of personal swimming space for your Bettas.
+Try and aim for at least 5 gallons of personal swimming space for your Bettas.

 - They do not nibble.
 Nibbling a fighting fish is a recipe for disaster.
 Never mix nibblers with a Betta.

 As with all fish, personalities will differ, so knowing your Betta fish before adding them to an aquarium with other fish, is a good idea.
-If they show signs of aggression, it’s common sense to keep them away, but if they don’t show any hostile behaviour, then feel free to experiment with other breeds.
+If they show signs of aggression, it’s common sense to keep them away, but if they don’t show any hostile behavior, then feel free to experiment with other species.